 *Those students who wish to design their own specialization may select the General Business Administration area.
 One must choose any three courses in the 700 level of the program.
 This option provides the most flexibility in creating an MBA program tailored to a student’s interests.

 Students may elect to complete a dual-specialization as part of their MBA program.
 Since the variations are many, students meet with the Program Director to discuss what would be required to complete such a program.

-The following four courses provide students with a greater understanding of what it means to lead ideas and people in an organization.
-Topics include assessing and developing one’s leadership skills, learning how to use technology for managing the vast array of information sources available, and making appropriate decisions and understanding how the financial outlook of an organization might be effected by such decisions.
+The following four courses (12 credits) provide students with a greater understanding of what it means to lead ideas and people in an organization.
+Topics include assessing and developing one’s leadership skills, career education, learning how to use technology for managing the vast array of information sources available, and making appropriate decisions and understanding how the financial outlook of an organization might be effected by such decisions.

-The following two-course sequence provides the opportunity to integrate what has been learned in the core, specialization, and executive perspective areas while adding other content in business strategy, global perspectives, and ethical/legal dimensions necessary to succeed in the global business arena.
+The following capstone course provides the opportunity to integrate what has been learned in the core, specialization, and executive perspective areas while adding other content in business strategy, global perspectives, and ethical/legal dimensions necessary to succeed in the global business arena.